VedVar43789/TumorSense/README.md

-# 🔬 Tumor Sense
+# Tumor Sense

-> **Classifying breast tumors as benign or malignant with 98% malignant recall.**

 Tumor Sense is an end-to-end SVM classification pipeline built on the Wisconsin Breast Cancer Diagnostic dataset.
-It reduces 30 raw cell nucleus measurements down to the 10 most predictive features and achieves near-perfect discriminatory performance — providing a reliable, data-driven second opinion for ambiguous fine needle aspiration (FNA) cases.
+It reduces 30 raw cell nucleus measurements down to the 10 most predictive features and achieves high discriminatory performance providing a reliable, data-driven second opinion for ambiguous fine needle aspiration (FNA) cases.

 ---

-## 📊 Results at a Glance
+## Results at a Glance

 | Metric | Score |
 |---|---|